SamPartovi/Random-VGY/README.md

 - The program uses a multithreaded search function of random 6-character alphanumeric links for the image sharing site ***[vgy.me](https://vgy.me/)***.

+- Invalid links are ignored, there should be no false positives.

 > Approximately 100 searches per second are performed with default parameters.

 > On average, it takes 550 seconds to find a "**hit**," after which the link is ***automatically opened*** in a new browser tab and hits are saved to a text file in the root directory.